BZoennchen/supercollider-book/chapters/supercollider/ugens.md

 They are the basic building blocks of a synth definition, and are used to generate or process both *audio* and *control signals*.
 ```

-When using ``sclang``, we need representations unit generators which provides information about its inputs and outputs (the number, type etc.).
+When using ``sclang``, we need representations of unit generators which provides information about its inputs and outputs (the number, type etc.).
 These representations allow us to define synthesis graphs in ``sclang``, i.e. ``SynthDefs``.
 Therefore, each unit generator also comes with a SC class; these classes are always derived from a base class, appropriately called ``UGen``.
 Later we will discuss how to write our own brand new unit generator.